Resonance distribution in the quantum random Lorentz gas

 where the sum runs over the roots of $\det\matr{M}(k)$, denoted as $k_j$, and $\delta^{(2)}(k-k_j)=\delta(\Re k-\Re k_j)\delta(\Im k-\Im k_j)$ is a notation for the two-dimensional Dirac delta.
 The average of Eq.~\eqref{eq:def-resonance-density} is taken over the random configurations of the scatterer positions.
 In order to compute the density~\eqref{eq:def-resonance-density}, we introduce the ancillary function $\Phi:\mathbb{C}\rightarrow\mathbb{R}$ defined as

 that we refer to as the \emph{resonance potential}.
-Many equivalent expressions can be written in place of Eq.~\eqref{eq:def-resonance-potential} exploiting the properties $\ln\abs{z}=\Re\ln z$ and $\ln\det\matr{M}=\Tr(\ln\matr{M})$, for instance.
+Many equivalent expressions can be written in place of Eq.~\eqref{eq:def-resonance-potential} exploiting the property, $\ln\abs{z}=\Re\ln z$, and the Fredholm-Plemelj formula, $\ln\det\matr{M}=\Tr(\ln\matr{M})$~\cite{Fredholm1903, Plemelj1904, Bornemann2010}, for instance.
 We can show that the density~\eqref{eq:def-resonance-density} can be derived from Eq.~\eqref{eq:def-resonance-potential}.
 First of all, note that this method is restricted to the domain of analyticity of $\det\matr{M}(k)$.
 Since the singularities of $\det\matr{M}(k)$ are the same as those of the matrix elements $F(k)^{-1}$ and $G^+(k,r)$, this domain reads

 So, $\mathcal{D}$ almost completely encompasses the complex $k$ plane, except for the isolated zeros of $F(k)$ for $k\in\mathbb{R}$, and the branch cut of $G^+(k,r)$ for $\arg k=-\tfrac{\pi}{2}$ in even dimensions.
-As a reminder, this branch cut has been placed on the negative imaginary $k$ axis in Eq.~\eqref{eq:free-green-bessel-k} to impose the symmetry of imaginary axis ($k\leftrightarrow-\cc{k}$) that is generally encountered for observables in scattering theory~\cite{GaspardD2021a-arxiv}.
-Furthermore, according to the Weierstrass factorization theorem, $\det\matr{M}(k)$ admits a decomposition of the form
+As a reminder, this branch cut has been placed on the negative imaginary $k$ axis in Eq.~\eqref{eq:free-green-bessel-k} to impose the symmetry of imaginary axis ($k\leftrightarrow-\cc{k}$) that is generally encountered for observables in scattering theory~\cite{GaspardD2022a}.
+Furthermore, according to the Weierstrass product theorem~\cite{Olver2010}, $\det\matr{M}(k)$ admits a factorization of the form

 where $f_j(k)~\forall j$ is some sequence of analytic functions in~$\mathcal{D}$.
 Inserting Eq.~\eqref{eq:det-m-factorization} into the resonance potential~\eqref{eq:def-resonance-potential} leads to

 Now, we can use the fact that the logarithm is the solution of the two-dimensional Poisson equation